Netixsol-Innovator-Internship/MashhoodYousafHtmlTask/week1/day2/README.md

 heres the CV production link: mashhood-yousaf-cv-task.vercel.app

 ## Cards Layout Project
 A responsive layout showcasing profile/testimonial cards.
 Built using HTML, CSS, and Flexbox with consistent spacing and design.
-Works smoothly across all screen sizes.
+Works smoothly across all screen sizes, with a smooth transition

  heres the cardProject production link: